+Setting Description

-Parameter name Setting Description backup_destination Name of the directory where the backup data will be stored Specify the name of the directory where the backup data will be stored.
+Name of the directory where the backup lata will be stored Specify the name of the directory where the backup data will be stored.
 Appropriate privileges that allow only the instance administrator to access the directory must already be set.
 Place the backup data storage destination directory outside the data storage destination directory, the tablespace directory, and the

+ame of the directory where the backup

 Parameter name Setting Description transaction log storage destination directory. archive_mode on Specify the archive log mode.
-Specify [on] (execute). archive_command 'installationDirectory/bin/ pgx_walcopy.cmd "%p" "backupDataStorageDestinationDirectory/ archived_wal/%f" [-z -Z level]' Specify the path name of the command that will save the transaction log and the storage destination.
+Specify [on] (execute). archive_command ' installationDirectory /bin/ pgx_walcopy.cmd "%p" " backupDataStorageDestinationDirectory / archived_wal/%f" [-z -Z level]' Specify the path name of the command that will save the transaction log and the storage destination.
 Use the -z or -Z option to compress the backup data.
 This allows archive logs to be compressedz option compresses by the default compression levelZ option compresses by the level specified.
 The level can be set to a value from 0 to 9.
 (0 no compression, 9 high compression) archive_library "(default) Specify the archive library.
 Specify ["](default).